ENASCAR Coca-Cola iRacing Series: History

 With the growing popularity of professional e-sports in the 2000s, and growing viewership of the broadcasts, NASCAR decided to venture into the sport.
 This mover pre-dated other popular series such as Forza Racing Championship, Formula One Esports Series and IMSA GT Championship.

-On February 9, 2010, the first ever NASCAR-sanctioned esports series began when Dale Earnhardt Jr. won the inaugural race at a simulated track of Daytona International Speedway.
-The series became one of the eSport World Championships that is recognized by iRacing and one three recognized eSport series sanctioned by NASCAR.
+On February 9, 2010, the first-ever NASCAR-sanctioned esports series began when Dale Earnhardt Jr. won the inaugural race at a simulated version of Daytona International Speedway.
+The series became one of the eSport World Championships that is recognized by iRacing and one of three recognized eSport series sanctioned by NASCAR.

 In 2014, the series gained its first entitlement sponsor when PEAK Antifreeze gained the naming rights.
 At that time the money pool was increased to $100,000.
 PEAK would remain the primary sponsor until 2020, when Coca-Cola took over and the money pool was tripled to $300,000.